Kam-engineering-lab/Kam-engineering-lab/README.md

 Ex-investment banker → software engineer in payments.

-I started in Mechanical Engineering, explored sales and trading, then found my home building software.
+I started in Mechanical Engineering, explored sales and trading, then found my home building stuff.
 These days I ship frontend features, mentor graduate engineers, and ask questions like “does this help the customer’s needs?” or “can I show you an alternative that might suit your needs?”

 🔭 Working on: payments & commercial banking platforms
 🌱 Learning: better system design (technical + human)